ibm-cloud-docs/citrix-netscaler-vpx/fp-proxy-settings.md

 1. Go to **Internet Options** in your browser settings and configure it to use a proxy server for outgoing requests.
 2. Use the IP address of your cache redirection virtual server that was defined in previous steps as your proxy.

-**NOTE:** These proxy settings may not be necessary if the Citrix NetScaler VPX appliance is in the direct layer-3 path between client machines and the internet.
+These proxy settings may not be necessary if the Citrix NetScaler VPX appliance is in the direct layer-3 path between client machines and the internet.
+{: note}

 <img src="images/fp17.png" alt="drawing" style="width: 500px;"/>